Hardy and Poincar\'e inequalities in fractional Orlicz-Sobolev spaces: Acknowledgement

 \section{Acknowledgement}

+Research work of first author is funded by Matrics grant (MTR/2020/000594).
 The work of the second author is supported by CSIR(09/092(0940)/2015-EMR-I).
-Research work of third author is funded by Matrix grant (MTR/2019/000585) and Inspire grant (IFA14-MA43) of Department of Science and Technology (DST).
+Research work of third author is funded by Matrics grant (MTR/2019/000585) and Inspire grant (IFA14-MA43) of Department of Science and Technology (DST).